SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketObjectLockRule.md

 ## SYNOPSIS
 Adds an AWS::S3::Bucket.ObjectLockRule resource property to the template.
-The object lock rule in place for the specified object.
+The Object Lock rule in place for the specified object.

 ## SYNTAX